groupdocs-storage-cloud/groupdocs-storage-cloud-ruby/README.md

 See [API Reference](https://apireference.groupdocs.cloud/storage/) for full API specification.

 ## How to use the SDK?
 The complete source code is available in this repository folder.
-You can either directly use it in your project via source code or get [RubyGem distribution]() (recommended).
+You can either directly use it in your project via source code or get [RubyGem distribution](https://rubygems.org/gems/groupdocs_storage_cloud) (recommended).
 For more details, please visit our [documentation website](https://docs.groupdocs.cloud/display/storagecloud/Available+SDKs).

 ### Prerequisites

 To use GroupDocs Storage for Cloud Ruby SDK you need to register an account with [GroupDocs Cloud](https://www.groupdocs.cloud/) and lookup/create App Key and SID at [Cloud Dashboard](https://dashboard.groupdocs.cloud/#/apps).
 There is free quota available.
+For more details, see [GroupDocs Cloud Pricing](https://purchase.groupdocs.cloud/pricing).

 ### Installation